prasannavl/icomponent/packages/icomponent/README.md

 // Both these adaptors use the exact same code.
 Use
 // whichever you prefer and comment the other.

-// import { IComponent, html } from "icomponent-lit";
+// import { Component, html } from "icomponent-lit";
-import { IComponent, html } from "icomponent-hyper";
+import { Component, html } from "icomponent-hyper";

-class App extends IComponent {
+class App extends Component {
   view() {
         return html`
         <div>Hello world!</div>